 - Shock and Awe: Can both call down lightning and enhance his spins with it.

 - Bragging Rights Reward: The Rosary Bead you get for beating her can be acquired later with no fight, although having it early can help against Esdras and sheds some light on his backstory.
 The only other thing you get is an achievement.

 - Fashionable Asymmetry: From how her concept art appears, Perpetva counts.
-The right half of her body is covered up by her plate mail, while the other half is wrapped up in the annointed red cloth most of the Annointed Legion wears, akin to a full body Sarashi.
+The right half of her body is covered up by plate armor.
+The other half is wrapped up in the anointed red cloth most of the Anointed Legion wears, akin to a full-body Sarashi.

 - Mini-Boss: Doesn't have a health bar and shares a boss theme with Esdras.

 - The Reveal: She is Esdras's sister and may or may not be dead.

 - Shock and Awe: Can call down lightning.